jeremyong/gal/README.md

 Being a template-library, GAL is header-only and can be installed by either linking the `gal` interface target via cmake or by copying the files in `src` to a known include path.

-To build the tests, you need a C++ compiler (currently untested via MSVC) that supports C++17 or greater.
+To build the tests, you need a C++ compiler that supports C++17 or greater.
+Older compilers that purport to support C++17 *may not work* due to invalid conformance.

 ```sh
 # From the root directory of this project